Learn. Empower.

 1. We start with community health and hygiene training to ensure villagers understand the link between disease and bad water and sanitation.
 The greater the understanding, the more likely people are to maintain projects long-term.

-In 1994, Jim Gehrels, co-founder of Lifewater Canada, met a pastor from Liberia who said it was pointless to talk to people about the love of God when they are suffering and dying because they lack something as basic as safe drinking water.
-Jim was moved enough to use his training and experience as an Ontario government hydrogeologist to go to Liberia to help the pastor.
+Jim was moved enough to use his training and experience as an Ontario government hydrogeologist to go to Liberia to help that pastor.
 God also inspired other people, putting a burden for West Africa on their hearts, and this has kept the program going and helped it expand over time.

 Normally once or twice a year, teams of volunteer professionals from North America travel overseas to providing advanced training to our drilling teams to improve their methods and efficiency.
-In recent years, our teams in African nations (Liberia, Kenya, and Nigeria) have acquired enough knowledge to begin visiting each other to provide valuable cross-training.

 Volunteers from Canada and the U.S. travel overseas to audit projects to ensure they are completed and providing value.
 We have project evaluation forms to quantify project benefits, but the forms are only as good as the data we can collect.
 Health data from medical clinics is often non-existent and we need to rely on infant death statistics as reported to us by villagers.
 There is clearly a pattern of significant health improvements after wells and latrines are built, but these are often difficult to objectively substantiate.